Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

 Don’t cut the sales period short.
-You might start earlier of course, but remember Starbucks start with their much-loved Christmas Cup on the first Monday in November (that’s the 2nd in 2020) for a good reason!
-This will only give you 6.5 weeks of run-up anyway, so to start advertising and talking about what you are planning weeks prior to the 2nd November will build some level of expectation and interest.
+You might start earlier of course, but remember Starbucks start with their much-loved Christmas Cup on the first Monday in November for a good reason!
+This will only give you 6.5 weeks of run-up anyway, so to start advertising and talking about what you are planning weeks prior to this will build some level of expectation and interest.

 It makes sense to take a softly-softly, gradual introduction to your entire Christmas range, by putting together a phased menu and product plan to keep your regular customers engaged and returning frequently during the period.

-2. Can they see all the information they need about your featured/seasonal products at the instant they spot the product - price, provenance, flavour, etc?
+Can they see all the information they need about your featured/seasonal products at the instant they spot the product - price, provenance, flavour, etc?
 Include succinct, clear pricing/info ticketing with all the items you want to sell.

 3. Visibility and positioning

 Is the product range laid out to capitalise most effectively on the products that drew your customers in to your space in the first place?
 Position related goods near to these products to tempt add-on sales, and to aid visibility.

 Is your navigational signage helping your customers to flow most effectively around your space?
 Entice them to see as much of the space as possible in their visit, as this will ensure a better spend per head.

 Have you made it easy for customers to make a selection of more than a couple of things?
 Keep a handy supply of trays or baskets near to the products you want to sell to help customers juggle with all their choices.